How to split a string with delimiter with XML or STRING_SPLIT functions with SQL Server ?

 <root> <city>New York</city> <city>Los Angeles</city> <city>Chicago</city> <city>Houston</city> <city>Phoenix</city> <city>Philadelphia</city> <city>San Antonio</city> <city>San Diego</city> <city>Dallas</city> <city>San Jose</city> </root>

-To summarize, this article shows how to split a long delimited text with a SQL Server query.
+To summarize, this article shows how to split a delimited string into one unique column in SQL Server.
 The first example uses the XML functions and it’s easy to copy and paste.
 Hence reuse it for a real project scenario or proof of concept.
-Similarly, the second example simply uses the Split_String SQL Server native function.
+Similarly for SQL Server 2016 and higher versions, you can simply use the Split_String native function.

 A delimited text is one unique line that has multiple parts.
 Each part is delimited with a specific symbol, for example, a semi-column, a tabulation, a vertical bar.